Slenderman00/generic-streaming/readme.md

     ./run-firefox-dns-browser.sh
     ```

     This will start a containerized Firefox browser with the correct DNS settings.
 A web-based VNC server should be available at [http://127.0.0.1:5800](http://127.0.0.1:5800).
-For this browser to work, you must enable `network.dns.disableIPv6` under `about:config`, as this browser is sometimes unwilling to send anything other than HTTPS AAAA requests.
+For this browser to work, you must enable `network.dns.disableIPv6` under `about:config`, as this browser is sometimes unwilling to send anything other than HTTP AAAA requests.

     Alternatively, if you are using Wayland as your compositor, you can try the following command to get a containerized Firefox browser that uses your host's display: